creeperDoesRedstone/XSharp/README.md

     do_another_thing
 }
 ```
-Finally, you can use the `else` keyword to execute something if all above conditions are false:
+Finally, you can use the `else` keyword to execute something if all the above conditions are false:
 ```
 if condition1 {
     do_something